Skip to main content

 • in2 - value of the second digital input

-• output_level - analog value, that will be further converted to cmd with csc.
+• output_level - analog value that will be converted to cmd using csc.

-• disarm - can be only 0/1, if 1 is outputted and in parameters disarming is enabled, the motor won't be spinning even if level is not zero.
+• disarm - binary value (0/1); if set to 1 and disarming is enabled in parameters, the motor won't rotate even if level is non-zero.

-By setting parameter sig_path in the controller you can select one of the following schemas.
-If is sig_path set to any other value the controller acts as if sig_path was set to zero.
+You can select one of the following schemes by setting the sig_path parameter in the controller.
+If sig_path is set to any unspecified value, the controller behaves as if sig_path were set to zero.

 sig_path = 0

-No input is mapped to the control block.
-Useful when you want to use directly the driver API to control the motor.
+No inputs are mapped to the control block.
+This setting is useful when you want to control the motor directly through the driver API.

-• output_level is set to 0, no matter the inputs.
+• output_level is always 0, regardless of inputs.

-• disarm here is unimportant because level is always zero.
+• disarm is irrelevant since level is always zero.

 Sig_path_0.jpg